HDFGroup/hdf5/README.md

 These forums are provided as an open and public service for searching and reading.
 Posting requires completing a simple registration and allows one to join in the conversation.
-Please read the [instructions](https://forum.hdfgroup.org/t/quickstart-guide-welcome-to-the-new-hdf-forum ) pertaining to the Forum's use and configuration
+Please read the [instructions](https://forum.hdfgroup.org/t/quickstart-guide-welcome-to-the-new-hdf-forum ) pertaining to the Forum's use and configuration.

 RELEASE SCHEDULE
 ----------------